Glenn Ressler: College career

 The enthusiastic coach told another reporter of his senior two-way line star, "Ressler is big, strong, quick, a fine tackler, and what else do you need?
 On offense he excels at blocking the man over center and clearing the way for our inside attack.
 He snaps the ball well for punts and on hand-ups.
 Defensively he's a rugged tackler and difficult to block.
 Most important of all, he has the temperament to be great."

 The Nittany Lions started 1964 poorly, giving up more than 20 points in each of four losses in their first five games.
 The team came together defensively in the second half of the season, however.
 A total of just 24 points were given up in the final five games, helping Penn State win out and finish the year with a winning record.

 Particularly notable for the Nittany Lions in 1964 would be a 27–0 upset shutout of #2 ranked Ohio State at Columbus before a crowd of over 84,000 people.
 Ressler had 15 tackles in the game.

 Ressler — called "Zeke" by his Penn State teammates — was chosen as winner of the Maxwell Award as college football's best all-around player of 1964.
 He was a "consensus All-American," although named in a variety of positions — as an offensive center to the 22-man two platoon team of the Newspaper Enterprise Association, as a guard to the 11-man single platoon first team picked by the American Football Coaches Association, and so forth.
-The versatile Ressler was named to various All-American teams as an offensive center and guard, and a defensive guard, tackle, and linebacker.
+Ressler was named to various All-American teams as an offensive center and guard, and a defensive guard, tackle, and linebacker.

 Ressler was also named as college football Lineman of the Year for 1964 by the Philadelphia Sportswriters' Association.

 As a national star and a graduating senior, Ressler had multiple offers to appear in post-season college all-star games.
 He elected to play for the East in the East–West Shrine Game held in San Francisco on January 2, 1965, and in the 1965 Hula Bowl held in Honolulu one week later.

 Ressler majored in Agricultural Education at Penn State, receiving his Bachelor of Science degree in 1966.